-If Options is unable, or if there are any difficulties in buying Mr Q's illiquid investment, it should give the holding a nil value for the purposes of calculating compensation.
-In this instance Options must still take on or otherwise remove all liability Mr Q may have for any financing taken out to part fund the purchase of the investment.
-If the total calculated redress in this complaint is less than £160,000, Options may ask Mr Q to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding.
-That undertaking should allow for the effect of any tax and charges on the amount Mr Q may receive from the investment and any eventual sums he would be able to access from the SIPP.
+If Options is unable, or if there are any difficulties in buying Mr S's illiquid investment(s), it should give the holding(s) a nil value for the purposes of calculating compensation.
+In this instance Options must still take on or otherwise remove all liability Mr S may have for any financing taken out to part fund the purchase of the investment(s).
+If the total calculated redress in this complaint is less than £160,000, Options may ask Mr S to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding(s).
+That undertaking should allow for the effect of any tax and charges on the amount Mr S may receive from the investment(s) and any eventual sums he would be able to access from the SIPP.
 Options will have to meet the cost of drawing up any such undertaking.

-If the total calculated redress in this complaint is greater than £160,000 and Options doesn't pay the recommended amount (set out below), Mr Q should retain the rights to any future return from the investment until such time as any future benefit that he receives from the investments together with the compensation paid by Options (excluding any interest and/or costs) equates to the total calculated redress amount in this complaint.
-Options may ask Mr Q to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from these investments thereafter.
-That undertaking should allow for the effect of any tax and charges on the amount Mr Q may receive from the investment from that point, and any eventual sums he would be able to access from the SIPP.
+If the total calculated redress in this complaint is greater than £160,000 and Options doesn't pay the recommended amount (set out below), Mr S should retain the rights to any future return from the investment(s) until such time as any future benefit that he receives from the investment(s) together with the compensation paid by Options (excluding any interest) equates to the total calculated redress amount in this complaint.
+Options may ask Mr S to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from these investment(s) thereafter.
+That undertaking should allow for the effect of any tax and charges on the amount Mr S may receive from the investment(s) from that point, and any eventual sums he would be able to access from the SIPP.
 As above, Options will need to meet any costs in drawing up the undertaking.

-If the total calculated redress in this complaint is greater than £160,000, Options must in the first instance take on or otherwise remove all liability Mr Q may have for any financing taken out to part fund the purchase of the investment so as to ensure that Mr Q is left unencumbered by this.
+If the total calculated redress in this complaint is greater than £160,000, Options must in the first instance take on or otherwise remove all liability Mr S may have for any financing taken out to part fund the purchase of the investment(s) so as to ensure that Mr S is left unencumbered by this.